arsibux/elasticsearch-drupal/README.md

 - Setup Elasticsearch Server @VM

-  For connection b/w drupal and elasticsearch, drupal provides a contrib module [**elasticsearch_connector**](https://www.drupal.org/project/elasticsearch_connector) responsible to establish connection.
+  For connection b/w drupal and elasticsearch, drupal provides a contrib module [**Elasticsearch Connector**](https://www.drupal.org/project/elasticsearch_connector) responsible to establish connection.

   Note:This project is not covered by Drupal’s security advisory policy. but **{ 5,161 }** sites report using this module